kdbanman/nodes/README.md

     - the gitignore
     - the gitty script itself
     - all file deletions
-- show you what was committed with a `git status` echo
+- then, it will show you what will be committed with a `git status` echo
+- finally, it will commit said changes to the present branch

 ###dependencies